Qualitative Cohort Analysis

-Report Builder involves our analyst team creating some advanced calculated columns on the necessary tables.
+Report Builder involves the Adobe analyst team creating some advanced calculated columns on the necessary tables.

 To build these, submit a support ticket (and reference this article!).
-Here is what we need to know:
+Here is what you need to know:

 metric you want to perform your cohort analysis with and what table it uses (example:

 user segments you want to define and where that information lives in your database (example: different values of

 users table and relocated down to the

 cohort date you want your analysis to use (example: the

 User's first order date timestamp).
 This example would allow us to look at each segment and ask